 A child could easily disregard anything unfamiliar to them, especially if it is offered in huge portions.

 Try breaking down what you want your kid to try into smaller portions.
 For instance, if you want him to try out some yogurt, start with just a spoonful first.

 3. Do not push it

 Just like adults, some toddlers will definitely push back if they feel pushed.

-Don’t get frustrated when they do not want to eat some things.
+Please don’t get frustrated when they do not want to eat some things.

 4. Consistency is key

 Introducing new food to a toddler should be considered a long-term objective.
-Your toddler may take up to 15 tries to actually get used or accept what you are offering.
+Your toddler may take up to 15 tries to actually get used to or accept what you are offering.